ocangelo/roll20/WildShape/README.md

 # Wishlist
 Things i would like to add in future if i have time:
-* when dropping a new shifter token (e.g. from the journal) automatically change the token to the current shape (useful when moving between maps)
 * some sort of categorization to the shape list, maybe player-created so they can split/organize the list shown when they try to shapeshift in any way they want (right now it's alphabetical)
 * see if i can copy saves/skills/proficiencies from druids to npcs
 * adding some sort of json import/export for shifters and/or shape lists